prometheus-community/prom-label-proxy/README.md

    -upstream http://demo.do.prometheus.io:9090 \
    -insecure-listen-address 127.0.0.1:8080
 ```

+If you specify both -query-param and -header, prom-label-proxy will first try to read the query-parameter, and then the header if the query-parameter is not set.

 Accessing demo Prometheus APIs on `127.0.0.1:8080` will now expect `tenant` query parameter to be set in the URL: